Permutation totally symmetric self-complementary plane partitions: Poset structures and Catalan subposets

-Finally, we must show that the reverse componentwise comparison covering relation of the Catalan distributive sequences $x_1,\ldots,x_n$ equals the magog partial order on $213$-avoiding permutation TSSCPP boolean triangles, whose covering relations are given in Lemma~\ref{lem:magogboolcovers}.
+Finally, we show that the reverse componentwise comparison covering relation of the Catalan distributive sequences $x_1,\ldots,x_n$ equals the magog partial order on $213$-avoiding permutation TSSCPP boolean triangles, whose covering relations are given in Lemma \ref{lem:magogboolcovers}.
 The reverse componentwise comparison covering relation on the sequences $x_1,\ldots,x_n$ corresponds to the rightmost one in some row of $b$ turning into a zero.
 This one must also have a one to its northwest and a zero to its southeast (if these entries exist in $b$) so that the $213$-avoiding condition is satisfied.
 Thus, removing this one is equivalent to sliding it to the southeast until it leaves the matrix, which is a composition of the magog covering relations of Lemma~\ref{lem:magogboolcovers}.
 Also, each slide of this one a single entry to the southeast results in another boolean triangle, since this sliding will not violate the defining inequality of Definition~\ref{def:bool}.
 Thus, in the case of $213$-avoiding boolean triangles, the magog covering relations correspond to the Catalan distributive order. \end{proof}

 \begin{remark} A natural question is whether $T_n^{\rm Perm}$ restricted to the permutations which avoid the pattern $123$, $231$, $312$, or $321$ yields a known Catalan poset.
 We have calculated these posets in Sage~\cite{sage} and have noted that for $n=4$, none of these posets are ranked and none are lattices.
-So these posets are not $Tam_n$ or $Cat_n$, since both of these are lattices; it is unknown whether they have some interpretation in terms of other Catalan objects. \end{remark}
+So these posets are not $Tam_n$ or $Cat_n$, since both of these are lattices; it is unknown whether they have some interpretation in terms of other Catalan objects.
+Note also that in~\cite{312ASM}, A.\ Ayyer, R.\ Cori, and D.\ Gouyou-Beauchamps showed the set of alternating sign matrices with \emph{gapless} monotone triangles contains exactly the $312$-avoiding permutations as its permutation subset.
+In both \cite{312ASM} and \cite{STRIKERPOSET}, this subset of monotone triangles was studied and shown to be a subset in which ASM and TSSCPP are in natural bijection.
+In \cite{STRIKERPOSET}, we additionally studied the poset structure of gapless monotone triangles, which we denoted $J(\mathrm{ASM}\cap \mathrm{TSSCPP})$ since we found it to be a distributive lattice related to $A_n$ and $T_n$ in the family of \emph{tetrahedral posets}. \end{remark}